umbraco/UmbracoDocs/Development-Guidelines/Coding-Standards/naming-conventions.md

 ## File names

-* All file names throughout the solution will be **ProperCase/PascalCase** - this is extremely important for Visual Studio so that the generated class names follow the correct c# naming conventions
+* All file names throughout the solution will be **ProperCase/PascalCase** - this is extremely important for Visual Studio so that the generated class names follow the correct C# naming conventions
 * **However**, there is one exception to this rule and in v7 the AngularJs project (*Umbraco.Web.UI.Client*) all files names need to follow the convention for that project which is that all file names are **lowercased**

 ## C&#35;